Most private landlords and agents ask for a deposit at the start of a tenancy.

 Deposit replacement insurance

-The company will usually ask you to repay any money they pay out to the landlord and might take you to court if you don't.
+The company will then chase you for the money they pay out to the landlord and can take you to court if you don't pay.

-You can't be forced to pay for deposit replacement insurance as a condition of your tenancy.
+You can't be forced to pay for deposit replacement insurance.
 The landlord can only offer it as an alternative to paying a deposit.
+If you weren't given an option it may be considered a banned fee.

 If you need to talk to someone, we’ll do our best to help